TheskeptcDC/TheskeptcDC/README.md

-- 👋 Hi, I’m @TheskeptcDC
+- 👋 Hi, I’m Daliso Banda
 - 👀 I’m interested in electronics with AI
 - 💞️ I’m looking to collaborate on related projects
 - 📫 just inbox